-- accurate historical temperature changes of engines or processing equipment over months or even years.
+- incremental temperature changes over time of engines or processing equipment.

 In combustible dust applications, thermal imaging technology may detect…

-- hot spots found in the hopper or fan motor of dust collectors or other equipment that commonly handles combustible dust.
+- hot spots found in a dust collector or other equipment that handles combustible dust

-- Belt slippage and other potential hazards found in a bucket elevator, which vertically transports combustible dusts such as grain, flour, fertilizer and more.
+- belt slippage and other potential hazards found in a bucket elevator

 Temperature Monitoring Regulations